 Inclusion Criteria:

-• Signed or thumb-printed and witnessed informed consent obtained from the parent(s)/LAR(s) of the subject prior to performance of any study specific procedure.
+• Signed or thumb-printed and witnessed informed consent obtained from the parent(s)/LAR(s) of the participant prior to performance of any study specific procedure.
 Where parent(s)/LAR(s) are illiterate, the consent form will be countersigned by an independent witness.

 • A male or female between, and including, five and 17 months of age at the time of the first vaccination.